leafOfTree/vim-vue-plugin/README.md

     - **key**: *string*.
 Block tag name
     - **value**: *string list*.
 Block syntax
         - `lang="..."` on block tag decides the effective syntax
-        - When no valid `lang="..."` appears on block tag, the first syntax in the list will be used.
+        - When no valid `lang="..."` is present, the first syntax in the list will be used.
         - By default, only syntax files from `['$VIMRUNTIME', '$VIM/vimfiles', '$HOME/.vim']` are loaded.
 If none is found, then **full** syntax files, including those from plugins, will be loaded
 - **full_syntax**: *string list*.
 Syntax whose **full** syntax files will always be loaded
 - **initial_indent**: *string list*.
 Tag/syntax with initial one tab indent.
 The format can be `tag.syntax`, `tag`, or `syntax`